vhladiienko/awesome-game-production/readme.md

 ### Tools

-- [Machinations](https://machinations.io/) - a tool, that helps prototyping game mechanics, economy flow and states either for production or for demo purposes.
+- [Machinations](https://machinations.io/) - A tool, that helps prototyping game mechanics, economy flow and states either for production or for demo purposes.
 This tool has been mentioned by Jesse Schell in his [Book of Lenses](https://amazon.com/dp/1138632058), so its old but it has transformed over the years.
-- [Excalidraw](https://excalidraw.com/) - a free and [open source](https://github.com/excalidraw/excalidraw) online drawing tool.
+- [Excalidraw](https://excalidraw.com/) - A free and [open source](https://github.com/excalidraw/excalidraw) online drawing tool.
 Neither gamedev or project management related, but is so versatile, I find myself using it quite often.

 ### Templates